cloudmesh/cloudmesh-pi-burn/README.md

 Nlt everything is supported.

-To download the latest rasbian Pi image use
+To download the latest Raspberry Pi OS Lite image use

 ```
-cms burn image get
+cms burn image get latest-lite
 ```

 To see what SDCard writers you have attached, you can use the command